eyalOhayon/Elevators_Exrecise/README.md

-## To Run App
+#To Run App
 <>npm i

 <>npm start

-#to set number of floors and number of elevators set in ./App
+#to set number of floors and elevators
+set in ./App